ONSdigital/ssdc-rm-docker-dev/README.md

 1. Create a docker hub account
 1. Run `docker login` in a terminal and use your docker hub account

+If this still doesn't work run `gcloud auth configure-docker europe-west2-docker.pkg.dev`\
+to associate your docker with the GCR registry.

 ### Database already running

 - `postgres` container not working?
 Check there isn't a local postgres running on your system as it uses port 5432